-Multiple insertion points can be created, so that the same file is inserted into the schedule at different times.
+Multiple insertion points can be enabled, so that the same item is inserted into the schedule at different times.
 For example, you may wish to play a news report every hour, or a station ident after every five music files.

-A live show that is set for recording is displayed with a red dot icon in the left column.
-It might not contain any files or playlists, depending on your configuration for live shows.
+A live show set for recording from the Airtime server's sound card is displayed with a red dot icon in the first column.
+It would not contain any files or playlists, smart blocks or web streams.